 The innocent lamb

-Jesus knew that his death was coming.
-He informed his apostles about what is going to happen and in prayer and preparation he sweat blood in the garden of Gethsemane.
-Still, he did not run but faced what was going to happen.
+Jesus knew that his death was coming and he informed his apostles about it in a subtle way.
+In prayer and preparation he sweat blood in the garden of Gethsemane.
+Still, despite he kew that his cruel death was coming, he did not run away but faced it head on.
 After Peter tried to defend Jesus and wounded a soldier that came to capture Jesus, he even healed that soldier on the spot.

-When reading about the trial, we understand that Roman prefect Pilate, the one who handed him over to be crucified, says three times that Jesus is innocent. (“He is not guilty of any crime.”
-(John 18:38), “…but understand clearly that I find him not guilty” (John 19:4), “I find him not guilty” (John 19:6).
+When reading about the trial, we understand that Roman prefect Pilate, the one who handed him over to be crucified, states three times that Jesus is innocent1.

 Thus, why did Jesus have to die innocently?
-We understand that the jewish priests and leaders demanded for Jesus to be crucified as Jesus called himself the Son of God (John 19:7) and they thought this is blasphemy.
-However only the Romans were permitted to execute someone (John 18:31).
+We understand that the jewish priests and leaders demanded for Jesus to be crucified as Jesus called himself the Son of God2 and they thought this is blasphemy.
+However only the Romans were permitted to execute someone3.
 The Jewish leaders and priests thus pressured Pilate to crucify Jesus and he gave in to their demand eventually.

 What a tragic and cruel story.
-It is is not at all pleasing to read that parts of the Bible.
-As an all powerful God why would Jesus let himself be treated that unfairly?
+It is not at all pleasing to read that parts of the Bible.
+As an all powerful God, why did Jesus let himself be treated that unfairly?
 He actually did not defend himself in any way and fully embraced the injustice.
 He, as from the beginning of time starting with Adam and Eve, let the will of humans reign without interfering.

 To me this shows love.
 Love for our human imperfection and a God that lets us our free will.
 A God that says, it is OK to be wrong and paves us the way for mercy.
 One that is even willing to suffer the utmost and in the end also die for us, due to our imperfection, our misbehaviors.
 A God that wants to show us by example that the life on earth is only temporary and that what truly counts is the life after death.
 A life that is a reality – although we cannot see or touch it.